 Once upon a time, I would've been a little put off by the bad grammar.
 Once upon a time, I would've wondered why in the world KFC would have a counter representative -- essentially the front man for their establishment -- who wasn't passably well-spoken.
 But unfortunately, in recent years I find myself more and more surprised when I get good customer service.
 These days, I'll even take indifferent service over hostile and argumentative service.
 This man, grammatically inept though he may have been, was cheerful and caring as he steered me towards that mo' cheapah menu option.

 I hope I see him again.
 (The food was pretty delicious, especially that cookie, so it's not unlikely that I'll go back.)

 His customer service rating?
-MO' BETTAH!
+An enthusiastic, 5-star, MO' BETTAH!